Muir Woods National Monument

 The National Park Service plays a crucial role in the conservation and preservation of Muir Woods, ensuring that this natural treasure remains protected for future generations.
 Their efforts range from maintaining trails to conducting critical research on the forest’s ecosystem, all with the goal of balancing human enjoyment with the health of the forest.

-See also San Francisco Ballet
+See also San Francisco City Hall

 Visitor impact and management